Foundations

 2. Build some muscle memory by deleting the contents of the index.html file and trying to write out all the boilerplate again from memory.
 Don’t worry if you have to peek at the lesson content the first few times if you get stuck.
 Just keep going until you can do it a couple of times from memory.

-3. Run your boilerplate through the W3 HTML validator or alternatively this HTML validator.
+3. Run your boilerplate through the W3 HTML validator.
 Validators ensure your markup is correct and are an excellent learning tool, as they provide feedback on syntax errors you may be making often and aren’t aware of, such as missing closing tags and extra spaces in your HTML.

 Knowledge check